 - Complete a successful syllabus (a successful syllabus is one that has been assessed by institute faculty and meets course design principles set forth in the institute)

 All current full-time (tenured, tenure-track, and non-tenure track) Appalachian faculty members are eligible to participate.
-EPA faculty may participate, but if they are on 12-month contracts, they are not eligible for the stipend.
+EPA faculty may also participate.
 Part-time faculty, graduate teaching assistants and SPA staff are not eligible.
 A maximum of 20 participants from Appalachian will be accepted into the program.

 Faculty who are (re)designing a multi-section course or set of courses and would like to work as a team should apply individually, but should indicate other team members on the application form in the designated section.